U.S. to move $3.5 bln in Afghan central bank assets to Swiss-based trust | Law-Order

 "The economy of Afghanistan faces serious structural issues, exacerbated by the Taliban takeover," a senior U.S. official, speaking on condition of anonymity, told reporters in a briefing about the new fund.
 The crises also have been fueled by decades of war, drought, the COVID-19 pandemic, endemic corruption and a cutoff of the central bank from the international banking system.

+State Department spokesman Ned Price told reporters that the $3.5 billion has yet to be deposited into the new fund, but the transfer would take place "as soon as possible."
 Creation of the new trust fund comes after months of talks between U.S. President Joe Biden's administration, Switzerland, other parties and the Taliban, who demanded the return of $7 billion in Afghan central bank assets held in the United States.
-The talks continued despite U.S. anger at the Taliban's harboring of late al Qaeda chief Ayman al-Zawahiri - killed on July 31 in a CIA drone strike on his Kabul safe house - and international outrage at the militants' human rights crackdown, including barring girls from state-run secondary schools.

-Biden in February sequestered "for the benefit of the Afghan people" the $3.5 billion in DAB assets to be transferred into the new trust fund.
-The other $3.5 billion is being contested in lawsuits against the Taliban stemming from the Sept.
-11, 2001, attacks on the United States.
-Courts could decide to release that money, which could be deposited in the new trust fund.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)